- Art and the History of ArtArt and the History of Art

 Department of Art and the History of Art

-Professors Abiodun, Clark†, Courtright, Keller*, Kimball (Chair), Morse, Staller‡, R. Sweeney, and Upton‡; Senior Resident Artists Garand and Gloman†; Assistant Professor Levine; Visiting Artists-in-Residence Ewald (fall) and Lieb (spring); Visiting Professor Lee (spring); Five College Visiting Associate Professor Falk (spring); Keiter Fellow and Visiting Assistant Professor Rice; Visiting Lecturers Culhane, Lieberman (spring), Litchfield (fall) and Schneider (fall); STINT Fellow Holdar (fall).
+Professors Abiodun, Courtright, Keller, Kimball*, Morse*, Staller*, and R. Sweeney (Chair); Senior Resident Artists Garand and Gloman; Assistant Professor Levine; Visiting Artists-in-Residence Ewald (fall) and TBA (spring); Five College Visiting Associate Professor Falk (spring); Keiter Fellow and Assistant Professor Rice; Visiting Lecturers Culhane, Meyer (fall) and Young (spring).

 Fayerweather Hall, home of the Department of Art and the

 The Department of Art and the History of Art offers students a singular means within the College to develop artistic awareness, historical understanding, critical faculties and practice in the visual arts.
 Students across the College may accomplish these objectives by taking introductory to advanced courses in art history and studio practice.
-To identify and serve individual interests and goals, the department major is organized into two distinct programs: The History of Art, which offers two concentrations and The Practice of Art, which offers one concentration:
+To identify and serve individual interests and goals, the department major is organized into two distinct programs: The History of Art and The Practice of Art:

 We encourage students to study with all members of the department.
 Students may switch from one concentration to the other within the department, as long as they have fulfilled the requirements of that concentration by graduation.